What Should You Do If Accused of Burglary?

 We're going to get character letters from friends, family, and people who know you to try and paint a solid picture of you that the prosecutors will consider in either deciding to give you a lesser charge than a burglary or also having you be able to keep out of custody because obviously, nobody wants to go into custody.

-Once we have decided whether we're going to fight the case or whether we're going to mitigate the issue, then we'll take the next step.
+Once we have decided whether to fight the case or mitigate the issue, we'll take the next step.

 Filing Motions and Trial Preparation